-Click on Chart, the following page (Figure 4.8) should appear.
-The Java[TM] Applet graph displays Temperature and Air Pressure and can be charted across the full span (0 to 70°C) or within any narrow range (such as 20-30°C).
-Air (inert gas) pressure can be displayed in kilopascals (kPa), pounds per square inch (psi) or kilograms per square centimeter (Kg/cm2).
-The time-base can display one minute, one hour, one day, one week, or one month.
+• Click on Chart, the following page (Figure 4.8) should appear.
+The JavaTM Applet graph displays temperatures and the differential values, which can be charted across the full span or within any narrow range (such as 20 to 30°C).
+The time-base can display one minute, one hour, one day, one week, one month or one year.